-Nornickel is "cynical, corrupt and socially irresponsible", says Russia's top legislator
+Nornickel is "cynical and socially irresponsible", says Russia's top legislator

 After decades of massive ecological destruction in the Russian North, federal officials appear to have decided that time has come to slap the powerful mining and metallurgy company.